Central Coast Unitarian Universalist Fellowship

 Sunday, April 2, 12:00 noon.
 CCUUF Administrative Board Meeting.

 Sunday, April 9, 10:15 am.
 Fellowship Meeting.
 Presentation: TBA

 Sunday, April 9, 10:15 am.
 Monthly Book Exchange.
 Bring book for which you’d like to find a new home, and take a book. that looks interesting.

 Sunday, April 16, 10:15 am.
 Fellowship Meeting.
 Presentation: TBA

 Sunday, April 23, 10:15 am.
 Annual Meeting of Members and potluck brunch.

 Additional Activities and Notes

 CCUUF recognized by the UUA as a “Welcoming Congregation.”
-On July 27, 2012, Central Coast Unitarian Universalist Fellowship received confirmation that we have been recognized by the Unitarian Universalist Association of Congregations (UUA) as a Welcoming Congregation and is now reflected as such on this list of UU congregations.
+On July 27, 2012, Central Coast Unitarian Universalist Fellowship received confirmation that we have been recognized by the Unitarian Universalist Association of Congregations (UUA) as a Welcoming Congregation.

 Our Mailing Address, Website, Newsletter, & Donations: Checks may be made out to CCUUF and placed in our donation box or mailed to: Gary Lahman, CCUUF Treasurer, P.O.
 Box 111, Newport, Oregon 97365.
 Receipts will be issued upon request or at the end of the year.
 Our website is at www.CCUUF.org.
 To contribute activities or announcements to the Newsletter or to add or remove people from emailing list, please contact email@example.com We are a Welcoming Congregation.
 All are equally welcome regardless of race, background, gender, or sexual orientation.